-The FBT year ends on 31 March 2021, so be sure to complete and return the FBT Questionnaire and Schedules to our office as soon as possible so you don’t miss the lodgement date of 25 June 2021 and meet the payment due date of 28 May 2021.
+The FBT year ends on 31 March 2022, so be sure to complete and return the attached FBT Questionnaire and Schedules to our office as soon as possible so you don’t miss the lodgement date of 27 June 2022 and meet the payment due date of 27 June 2022.

 We will review these documents and then provide you with an up front price for our services before we begin any work.